Navrojsekhon/FInal-Assignment/Wifi.md

 ---

 ## **Step 1: Unbox the Router**
-1. Remove the router, power adapter, Ethernet cable, and instruction manual.
+1. Open the package and remove: router, power adapter, Ethernet cable(s), quick start guide.
-2. Verify that all components are included in the box.
+2. Inspect for damage and confirm included items match the packing list.
+3. Note the router’s model, default SSID, default admin username, and default password printed on the label or quick guide.

   ![1](https://github.com/user-attachments/assets/96a92428-4a63-4945-8092-362d1f71df64)